Reimagine State Government

 While the State of Colorado was responsible for responding to the COVID-19 pandemic, we did not forget the visions and ambitions outlined prior to March 2020.
 Rather, the State has an obligation to commit to the ambitious priorities outlined in agency performance plans for State government success, aligned with key social outcomes and the administration's top priorities.

 In the aggregate, the State typically accomplishes about 60% of the ambitious goals set each fiscal year while many goals are achieved shortly thereafter.
 The Governor's Office of Operations tracks agency goals monthly through the Governor's Dashboard.
-In FY 2021, State agencies continued to achieve over half of their performance goals, even while responding to a global pandemic, and adopting the operational changes outlined above.
+Throughout the COVID-19 public health emergency, State agencies continued to achieve the majority of their ambitious performance goals, even while responding to a global pandemic, and adopting significant operational changes.
 Simultaneously, performance planners are working to increase the maturity of goals set by agencies.
 That means setting goals that are more ambitious, address the mission statements and outcomes of our programs, and reflect evidence-based evaluations wherever possible.

-Here are some examples of our accomplishments during FY 2021:
+Here are some examples of our accomplishments since the onset of COVID-19:

-• Created or retained more than 10,200 jobs statewide
+• Created or retained more than 5,900 jobs in rural Colorado

 • Reduced the unemployment rate to 5.4% in October 2021, down from more than 11% in June 2020